 Simple, processed carbs, like white flour, have little nutritional value and are metabolized very quickly, often leading to blood sugar spikes and crashes.
 But complex carbs, like the ones found in whole grains, fruits and veggies, are metabolized more slowly and are rich in nutrients and fiber.
 Those are the kind you'll be eating on the WFPB diet.

 There are many benefits to the WFDP diet.
 It takes some adjusting, but the benefits make the lifestyle change worthwhile.
 Here’s a closer look some of the major benefits of the diet:

 Eating plant-based whole foods is good for your heart.
-When you eat vegetables, whole grains, fruits, and nuts, you lower your risk of heart disease1.
+When you eat vegetables, whole grains, fruits, and nuts, you lower your risk of heart disease2.

 That said, you need to eat the right foods to maintain a healthy heart.
 If your WFPB diet includes a lot of fruit juices and refined grains, you’re not doing your heart any favors.

-When you stick to your whole food, plant-based diet you can limit your risk of developing cancer.
-Specifically, the diet can lower your risk of gastrointestinal and colorectal cancer.
-In one study, researchers found that vegetarians had a 22% lower risk of developing colorectal cancer than non-vegetarians2.
+When you stick to your whole food, plant-based diet you can lower your risk of gastrointestinal and colorectal cancer.
+In one study, researchers found that vegetarians had a 22% lower risk of developing colorectal cancer than non-vegetarians3.

-If you want to start experiencing the benefits of the whole food, plant-based diet you should give it a try.
-When done properly, the diet can improve your health.
+If you want to start experiencing the benefits of the whole food, plant-based diet give it a try and find out for yourself what it can do for you.